I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?

 There was always the expectation.
 My father was very clear, we were very smart.
 There was no way we’d be wasting our potential.
-He wanted me to be a lawyer, but unlike with other immigrant parents, I got to choose my major and went into social sciences and got my master’s in history.
+He wanted me to be a lawyer, but unlike with others’ immigrant parents, I got to choose my major and went into social sciences and got my master’s in history.
 I deferred my PhD too much so I got dropped by the program.

 There was always the expectation.
 My father was very clear, we were very smart.
 There was no way we’d be wasting our potential.
-He wanted me to be a lawyer, but unlike with other immigrant parents, I got to choose my major and went into social sciences and got my master’s in history.
+He wanted me to be a lawyer, but unlike with others’ immigrant parents, I got to choose my major and went into social sciences and got my master’s in history.
 I deferred my PhD too much so I got dropped by the program.

 I chose my university by where I got a full first-year scholarship and then after that took about $15,000 in student loans for my undergraduate degree.
 My parents paid my rent and I got a part time job for food.
 For my master’s, I had a student line of credit of $10,000 and $5,000 in student loans, otherwise it was all savings and scholarships.
 With the line of credit, I had a total of $30,000 in student loans.